 - Public Data Office Aggregator (PDOA): The PDOA can be any company that is registered as per the provisions of the Companies Act, 2013.
 PDOA is an aggregator and will assist the PDO with functions of accounting and authorization.
 The PDOA must also work for the integration of digital payment portals.
 They will also keep track of tariffs, and subscriptions of users along with this, they are also required to make detailed records of each subscriber.
 Public Data Office Aggregator shall deal with the complaints of the users as per the directions issued by the Department of telecommunication.

 - App Provider: Similarly, like a PDOA, an app provider must be registered under the Companies Act, 2013.
 The app provider has to design and maintain the software application.
 It is the app provider's responsibility to develop infrastructure which enables the user to signup and finds PM-WANI-compliant hotspots and make these connections easily connect through the app.
 The app provider can also register with the department of telecom for free.
 In short, it will act as the medium to connect a user with a PM-WANI network.

 Central Registry: The central registry is will create a detailed list of PDOs, PDOAs and App providers.
 The central registry shall be maintained by the Department of telecommunications.
 The central registry provides certification to the software applications and PDOA’s infrastructure for PM-WANI within a span of 10 days.
 The central registry has to delete the details of all the stakeholders if and when prompted by the department of telecommunication.

 Get response within 24 hours

 How will Corpbiz help you with PM-WANI registration?

-- Upon opting for our PM-WANI service, our experts will get in touch with you and assist you in getting all the documents ready for the application process for PM-WANI.
+- Upon opting for our PM-WANI service, our experts will get in touch with you and assist you in getting all the necessary papers ready for the application process for PM-WANI.

 - We shall help you sign up for online registration through the Saral Sanchar portal and also register at the Central registry under the PM-WANI portal.